MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 ### Use tables for functions that handle ranges

 For functions like **SUM**, **SUMIF**, and **SUMIFS** that handle ranges, the calculation time is proportional to the number of used cells you are summing or counting.
-Unused cells are not examined, so whole column references are relatively efficient, but it is better to ensure that you do not include more used cells than you need.
+Unused cells are not examined, so whole column references are relatively efficient, but it is better to ensure that you don't include more used cells than you need.
 Use tables, or calculate subset ranges or dynamic ranges.

 ### Reduce volatile functions